-Previous Work: The MPO planning staff along with the chosen consultant (ALTA) has assess the need for new bicycle and pedestrian facilities, such as signage, lanes, storage, sidewalks, pedestrian bridges, and tunnels, striping, and other items as needed, and include this assessment in a comprehensive bicycle and pedestrian plan document.
-MPO staff will attend training, workshops, and conferences as needed.
-Walk Bike River Region was adopted in March 2019.
+Previous Work: The MPO planning staff along with the chosen consultant (ALTA) has assessed the need for new bicycle and pedestrian facilities, such as signage, lanes, storage, sidewalks, pedestrian bridges, and tunnels, striping, and other items as needed, and include this assessment in a comprehensive bicycle and pedestrian plan document.
+MPO staff attended meetings, training, workshops, and conferences as needed.
+Walk Bike River Region was adopted in March 2019 and continues to be implemented.

-Proposed Work: The MPO will continue to assess areas where bike/ped facilities will be best used as well as funding to build these facilities.
-Once new facilities are built Walk Bike River Region plan will be amended as needed.
-The City of Prattville has planned to contract with a consultant to develop a new City of Prattville bike plan.
+Proposed Work: The MPO Staff will continue to assess areas where bike/ped facilities will be needed, as well as funding to build these facilities.
+MPO bike-ped plan will continue to be implemented as stand-alone projects or as part of transportation infrastructure projects.
+The bike-ped plan will be amended as needed.
+Continue City of Prattville work with a consultant to develop a new City of Prattville bike-ped plan. \$32,000 in federal funds will be included in the FY-2023 UPWP to complete Prattville bike-ped plan.

 Products: An amended Walk Bike River Region as necessary; a new City of Prattville Bike Plan.
+Implementation of the MPO Bicycle and Pedestrian Plan

-Staffing: The MPO planning staff, the Alabama Department of Transportation, with assistance and input/advice from the Alabama Department of Public Health, the Bicycle and Pedestrian Subcommittee, the Montgomery Bicycle Club, and the Elmore County Trail of Legends Association, the City of Prattville, a To be determined Consultant
+Staffing: The MPO planning staff, the Alabama Department of Transportation, with assistance and input/advice from the Alabama Department of Public Health, the Bicycle and Pedestrian Subcommittee, the Montgomery Bicycle Club, and the Elmore County Trail of Legends Association, the City of Prattville and Consultants as needed.